 The second main problem is that startup contracts are private, and data is difficult to find.
 To take the model to the data, we collect a new data set that contains over 10,000 first round VC financings between 2002 and 2015.
 After applying reasonable data filters, we have between 1,695 and 2,581 contracts, depending on the outcome variable.
-This constitutes the largest set of first round contracts studied in the literature to date, and includes data on both cash flow and control rights.
+This constitutes the largest set of first round contracts studied in the literature to date and includes data on both cash flow and control rights.
 Nearly all contracts are some form of convertible preferred equity.
 We focus on the investor's equity share upon conversion to common stock, participation rights, pay-to-play, and investor seats on the startup's board.
 Participation is a cash flow right that gives the investor a preferred equity payout with an additional common equity claim.
 In contrast, in a convertible preferred security without participation, the investor must ultimately choose between receiving the preferred payout or converting to common equity (see Figure 1 for an illustration).
 Pay-to-play is a term that takes away certain cash flow and/or voting rights if an investor does not participate in a subsequent round of financing.
-Board seats are an important control right that gives the VC direct influence over corporate decisions.
+Board seats are an important control right that give the VC direct influence over corporate decisions.

 We find that contracts materially affect startup values, with both value-increasing and decreasing components.
 Fixing the quality of investor and entrepreneur, the average startup's value increases with the investor's equity share up to an ownership stake (upon conversion) of 15%.
 Any further increase in the VC's share decreases firm value.
 An internal optimal equity share is consistent with, for example, theories of double moral hazard in which both the investor and the entrepreneur need to exert effort for the company to succeed.
 While 15% may appear to be a low stake in the case of common equity contracts, this corresponds to 28% of the average firm's value, due to preferred terms such as liquidation preferences, which shift more value towards the VC.
 In the data, however, the average deal gives the VC an equity share of 40%, which corresponds to nearly half of the firm's value due to the value of preferred terms and VC board seats.
-Higher quality investors can bargain for higher ownership stakes, since they add more value to the firm and it is costly for the entrepreneur to search for another investor.
-Despite the reduction in firm value that results from a suboptimal equity share (and other contract terms), the VC benefits from a higher expected payoff: the average deal value is only 83% of the value under the value-maximizing contract, but receiving nearly half of this value is more than 28% of the maximal value (these numbers include the effects of other contract terms discussed below).
+Higher quality investors can bargain for even higher ownership stakes since they add more value to the firm, and it is costly for the entrepreneur to search for another high-quality investor.
+Despite the reduction in firm value that results from a suboptimal equity share (and other contract terms), the VC benefits from a higher expected payoff: the average deal value is only 83% of the value under the value-maximizing contract, but receiving nearly half of the lowered value is better than 28% of the maximal value (these numbers include the effects of other contract terms discussed below).

 Other contract terms besides equity share also impact firm value and its distribution among agents.
-Again fixing the agents' qualities, participation significantly lowers the chance that the venture will succeed, while transferring a larger fraction of its value to the VC.
-The effects of investor board representation go in the same direction for the average startup, but are only about a third as strong as participation, and for some deals can raise rather than lower the firm's success probability.
-Pay-to-play has the opposite effect, increasing value and moving the split in favor of the entrepreneur, and is slightly weaker in magnitude than VC board seats.
-Although we cannot make statements about the value impact of terms that are always present (for example, liquidation preferences and anti-dilution protection exhibit virtually no variation in the data), we can estimate their joint effect on the value split.
-Overall, they move the split in favor of the VC.
-Since these terms are always present and thus not likely to be contentious, their impact on the startup's value may be positive, such that both VCs' and entrepreneur's benefit.
+Again fixing the agents' qualities, participation rights significantly lower the chance that the venture will succeed, while transferring a larger fraction of its value to the VC.
+The effects of investor board representation go in the same direction for the average startup.
+However, these effects are only about a third as strong as participation and, for some deals, can raise rather than lower the firm's success probability.
+Pay-to-play has the opposite effect, increasing value and moving the split in favor of the entrepreneur.
+The effects of pay-to-play are also slightly weaker in magnitude than those of VC board seats.